ruscur/FFPR_Speedhack/README.md

 This cannot brick your game, if something does go wrong you can restore your backup file/reinstall.
 It certainly doesn't go near your saves or anything else important.

-This isn't thoroughly tested on all the games, especially FFV and FFVI since they're not out yet.
+This isn't thoroughly tested on all the games - the disassembly and DLL creation works, but I haven't played them all to check it actually works in game (though I don't know why it wouldn't).
 Open an issue if something doesn't work.

 ## Why?